edtsech/str-helpers/README.md

 # str-helpers

-Few helper functions for Clojure strings.
+Few helper functions for strings in Clojure.

 ## Usage